 Other campus facilities include the Levin Administration Building, a 55,000-square-foot activity center and the parking garage.

-The campus is also home to Family Medicine at PCOM, one of the five PCOM Healthcare Centers serving the needs of the medically underserved in urban areas of Philadelphia and
+The campus is also home to Family Medicine at PCOM, one of PCOM's Healthcare Centers serving the needs of the medically underserved in urban areas of Philadelphia and

 rural Sullivan County, Pennsylvania.